The funicular pioneer Luis Zuegg made history in his young years and was a crucial figure for the development of funiculars in the 20th century.

 After having opened a factory for the processing of wood in Lana, Luis Zuegg had to close it due to the war and started, together with his brother to process fruit of the family to jam.
 In this way Zuegg lay the foundations for the still existing Zuegg AG.

 In 1920, after WWI Luis Zuegg founded a drawing office for overhead railways.
 In this year also the funicular from Merano to Avelengo was built.
 Bleichert & Co. which was the most important funicular factory of the world, offered a contract to Zuegg, which he also signed.
-In this way the foundations for “Bleichert-Zuegg” was layed and in the years after numerous funiculars have been built worldwide.
+In this way the foundations for "Bleichert-Zuegg" was laid and in the years after numerous funiculars were built worldwide.

 However, the economic situation was quite difficult and Luis Zuegg discontinued the production in 1936.
-Complessively 7 times he applied for a patent in Italy, Austria and Swizzerland.
+In total, engineer Luis Zuegg applied for 7 patents in Austria, Italy and Switzerland from his groundbreaking inventions in ropeway construction.
 Emperor Franz Joseph I honoured Luis Zuegg for his achievements with a bravery medal and crown.